ForgeRock/forgeops/helm/README.md

 useTLS: True
 ```

-The default behaviour if useTLS = true, is to use certmanager to manage the certificate request/renewal via letsencrypt.
+The default behaviour when useTLS = true, is to have cert-manager to manage the certificate request/renewal via Let's Encrypt.
 This is enabled by the following flag:
 ```
 useCertManager: True
 ```

-If you don't have cert manager deployed and want to use TLS certs, set the useCertManager flag to false, and use the script ../bin/generate-tls.sh
+If you want to use TLS but don't want cert-manager to manage the certificate request/renewal, then set
-to either automatically generate a self-signed cert, or provide your own certs.
-See the comments in the script for more details.
+useTLS to true, set useCertManager to false, and run the script ../bin/generate-tls.sh.

 # Notes